Word: Phonology

 In most languages, stress may serve a criterion for a phonological word.
 In languages with a fixed stress, it is possible to ascertain word boundaries from its location.
-Although it is impossible to predict word boundaries from stress alone in languages with phonemic stress, there will be just one syllable with primary stress per word, which allows for determining the total number of words in an utterance.

 Many phonological rules operate only within a phonological word or specifically across word boundaries.
 In Hungarian, dental consonants /d/, /t/, /l/ or /n/ assimilate to a following semi-vowel /j/, yielding the corresponding palatal sound, but only within one word.
 Conversely, external sandhi rules act across word boundaries.
 The prototypical example of this rule comes from Sanskrit; however, initial consonant mutation in contemporary Celtic languages or the linking r phenomenon in some non-rhotic English dialects can also be used to illustrate word boundaries.